Skip to content

 0.5 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Partial points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that do not fully meet the SPOTT indicator criteria.
-The company also commits to restore deforested or degraded areas in its own reporting.
-However, no cut-off date was reported.
+The company also commits to restoring deforested or degraded areas in its own reporting, however, the company does not clearly mention restoring deforestation committed by the company, contractors or third parties after the cut-off date for deforestation stated as April 2019.

 • P